Cost Efficient Fairness Audit Under Partial Feedback: Fairness Audit under Mixture Model

 \section{Fairness Audit under Mixture Model}

-Recall that in the mixture model, given $A = a$, the true label is sampled according to $Y \sim Ber(q_{1 \mid a})$ and given both $A = a$ and $Y = y$, the feature of the individual is sampled according to $X \sim \cE_{\theta^*_{y,a}}$ (see Section~\ref{sec:formulation} and~\ref{sec:results}).
-Also, we denote $\mathbf{c} \coloneqq (L, \beta, \kappa, \alpha)$, which are some known quantities of the problem.
-Now we describe \texttt{Exp-Audit} (Algorithm~\ref{algo:mixture-of-exp-family}) that solves fairness audit under partial feedback in this model with a significantly lower audit cost than the blackbox case.
+Recall that in the mixture model, given $A = a$, the true label is sampled according to $Y \sim \mathrm{Ber}(q_{1 \mid a})$, and given both $A = a$ and $Y = y$, the feature of the individual is sampled according to $X \sim \cE_{\theta^*_{y,a}}$ (see Section~\ref{sec:formulation} \&~\ref{sec:results}).
+Also, we denote $\mathbf{c} \coloneqq (L, \beta, \kappa, \alpha)$, which are some known constants of the problem.
+Now we describe \texttt{Exp-Audit} (Algorithm~\ref{algo:mixture-of-exp-family}) solving fairness audit under partial feedback in this model with a significantly lower audit cost than the blackbox case.